-- 3.2.11 The municipalities will consider the effect of visual intrusion, dust, noise, traffic, and air and water pollution when evaluating an application for new or expanded gravel pit, or other extractive activities, where they maintain jurisdiction. - 3.2.12 The municipalities will consider cumulative effects, impacts to groundwater, and fish & wildlife when evaluating an application for a new or expanded gravel pits, or other extractive activities, where they maintain jurisdiction. - 3.2.13 Either municipality may require a road use agreement regarding the construction, repair, and maintenance of any municipal roads, which may be impacted by resource development, when the development requires access to come from the other municipality's road. - 3.2.14 If either the County or the MD are in receipt of a notice for a new or expanded Alberta Transportation gravel pit, they will forward a copy of the notice to the other municipality. - 3.2.15 If either municipality is in receipt of a development application for a gravel pit within the Plan Area, the application will be referred to the other municipality for comment in accordance with section 4.2 of the plan.
+- 3.2.11 The municipalities will consider the effect of visual intrusion, dust, noise, traffic, and air and water pollution when evaluating application for new or expanded gravel pits, or other extractive activities, where they maintain jurisdiction. - 3.2.12 Either municipality may require a road use agreement regarding the construction, repair, and maintenance of any municipal roads, which may be impacted by resource development, when the development requires access to come from the other municipality's road. - 3.2.13 If either County are in receipt of a notice for a new or expanded Alberta Transportation gravel pit, they will forward a copy of the notice to the other municipality. - 3.2.14 If either municipality is in receipt of a development application for a gravel pit within the Plan Area, the application will be referred to the other municipality for comment in accordance with section 4.2 of the plan.